Cogent-Labs-Inc/fastapi-constance/README.md

 > ⚠️ **Note:** Configuration values are **read-only**.
 > You can **only get** values like `constance_config.INTEGER`, not set them manually (e.g., `constance_config.INTEGER = 50` is **not allowed**).

-## ⚙️ Configuration Management

-### Sync Settings

-The `ConstanceConfigManager` ensures that settings defined in code are synchronized with the database.
-It validates types, updates default values, and removes stale entries.

-### Wrapper

-The `ConstanceConfigWrapper` provides a global interface for accessing settings.
-It ensures that the manager is properly configured before accessing any settings.

-## 🚫 Error Handling

-The package includes custom exceptions for handling common issues:

-- **NotSupportedTypeError**: Raised when an unsupported type is used.
-- **TypeMismatchError**: Raised when a value does not match the expected type.
-- **ImproperlyConfiguredError**: Raised when the configuration manager is not properly initialized.

 ## 🧱 Dependencies

 The project requires the following dependencies: